iamajeeth/AreaOfCircle-C/README.md

 # AreaOfCircle-C
-Finding area of circle with C Programming.
+**Finding area of circle with C Programming.

+***To know more abour code and object file look into branches.